great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/connect_to_data.md

   <LinkCard
       topIcon
       label="Filesystem Data"
-      description="Connect to data organized as files in a folder hierarchy and organize it into Batches for validation." to="/core/connect_to_data/filesystem_data"
+      description="Connect to data stored as files in a folder hierarchy and organize it into Batches for validation." to="/core/connect_to_data/filesystem_data"
       icon="/img/expectation_icon.svg"
   />